 Earlier this year we published the results of months of research into the world of habit-formation for news products.
 Through interviews with leading publishers such as The Telegraph, The New York Times, Schibsted, The Wall Street Journal, and more, as well as our learnings from the latest Digital Growth Summit, we were able to synthesize the key learnings from years of experimentation on habit formation.

 Recently we are hearing from publishers who are interested in launching new products to suit the needs of existing and new subscribers in these chaotic times.
 Here is the advice we give to such publishers, hopefully it is helpful for you as well as you consider new digital products.
-The full report can be downloaded for free here.
+If you are interested in learning more about habit formation theories and practical applications, read our complete guide to habit formation for news publishers.
+If you wish to read our full research report, download it for free here.

 66 days to form a habit